C-Chads/tinygl/README.md

 ## How portable?

 * TinyGL still compiles under bellard's Tiny C Compiler.

-(Note: SDL examples cannot be compiled with tcc, but the raw demos can.)
+The SDL examples are now confirmed building with TCC, using TinyCC built from the latest source.

 * TinyGL has been compiled for the Nintendo 3DS (proof of concept in another repository)